Business Strategy Hub

 3. Rapid growth

 Zomato continues to enjoy growth in terms of revenue and operations.
-In FY2022, the total value of all food deliveries ordered through Zomato’s online platform jumped to Rs 213 billion, registering a 125% growth year-on-year.
+In FY2023, the gross order value (GOV) of all food deliveries ordered through Zomato’s online platform jumped 24% to Rs 263.1 billion.

 4. Dynamic marketing strategies